top of page

 1 Kings 7:30, 36-37, 40

-• Through scripture we see, the bulls and lions made by Hiram weren’t in the actual sanctuary but the inner courts and Ahayah never commanded Moses to make bulls and lions, neither are they in the pattern shown to Moses in the mount, nor were those images in the temple to come in Christ’s kingdom.
+• Through scripture, we see the bulls and lions made by Hiram weren’t in the actual sanctuary but the inner courts and Ahayah never commanded Moses to make bulls and lions, neither are they in the pattern shown to Moses in the mount, nor were those images in the temple to come in Christ’s kingdom.
 For such reasons as afore mentioned, it was against the law and should not have been put in the courts of the house.
-Ahayah suffered it to be as a testimony against the Israelites, for we are the inner courts (Rev 11:1) where his altar is.
+Ahayah suffered it to be as a testimony against the Israelites, for we are the inner courts (Rev 11:1) where His altar is.
 The idols inside the inner courts of the temple symbolizes the idols in our hearts (Jer 9:26; Eze 11:21) and the temple being destroyed symbolizes the wrath that shall come upon those that separate themselves from Ahayah to serve their idols.

 Barnabas 16:7